TheLearner0123/BA_Comcast-Telecommunication/README.md

 TASK:

-1. Provide the trend chart for the number of complaints at monthly and daily granularity levels.
+1.Provide the trend chart for the number of complaints at monthly and daily granularity levels.

 2.Provide a table with the frequency of complaint types.